Urho Kekkonen: Early life

-The son of Juho Kekkonen and Emilia Pylvänäinen, Urho Kekkonen was born at Lepikon Torppa ("the Lepikko torp"), a small cabin located in Pielavesi, in the Savo region of Finland, and spent his childhood in Kainuu.
-His family were farmers (though not poor tenant farmers, as some of his supporters later claimed).
+The son of Juho Kekkonen and Emilia Pylvänäinen, Urho Kekkonen was born at Lepikon torppa ("the Lepikko torp"), a small cabin located in Pielavesi, in the Savo region of Finland, and spent his childhood in Kainuu.
+His family were farmers, though not poor tenant farmers, as some of his supporters later claimed.
 His father was originally a farm-hand and forestry worker who rose to become a forestry manager and stock agent at Halla Ltd. Claims made that Kekkonen's family had lived in a rudimentary farmhouse with no chimney were later proved to be false—a photograph of Kekkonen's childhood home had been retouched to remove the chimney.
 His school years did not go smoothly.
-During the Finnish Civil War, Kekkonen fought for the White Guard (Kajaani chapter), fighting in the battles of Kuopio, Varkaus, Mouhu, and Viipuri, and taking part in mop-up operations, including leading a firing squad in Hamina.
+During the Finnish Civil War, Kekkonen fought for the Kajaani chapter of the White Guard, fighting in the battles of Kuopio, Varkaus, Mouhu, and Viipuri, and taking part in mop-up operations, including leading a firing squad in Hamina.
 He later admitted to having killed a man in battle, but wrote in his memoirs that he was randomly selected by his company commander to follow a squad escorting ten prisoners, where the squad turned out to be a firing squad, and then to give the actual order to aim and fire.
 He had to complete further military service after the war, which he did in a car battalion from 1919 to 1920, finishing as a sergeant.

 In independent Finland, Kekkonen first worked as a journalist in Kajaani then moved to Helsinki in 1921 to study law.
 While studying he worked for the security police EK between 1921 and 1927, where he became acquainted with anti-communist policing.
 During this time he also met his future wife, Sylvi Salome Uino (12 March 1900 – 2 December 1974), a typist at the police station.
 They had two sons, Matti (1928–2013) and Taneli (1928–1985).
 Matti Kekkonen served as a Centre Party member of Parliament from 1958 to 1969, and Taneli Kekkonen worked as an ambassador in Belgrade, Athens, Rome, Malta, Warsaw and Tel Aviv.